niola-liberty/covid-sql-project/README.md

 ### Description

-A lot has happened since the covid outbreak in 2020, and ever since the vaccinces were out, the pandemic itself has become a thing of the past.
-This project is aims to gather information on the severity of the pandemic across the globe and especially Nigeria.
-We'll figure out chances of dying if you contact covid, death percentages, cummulative sum of vaccinated people verses the population and lots more.
+A lot has happened since the COVID outbreak in 2020, and ever since the vaccines were out, the pandemic itself has become a thing of the past.
+This project aims to gather information on the severity of the pandemic across the globe, especially in Nigeria.
+We'll figure out the chances of dying if you contact COVID, death percentages, the cumulative sum of vaccinated people versus the population and lots more.

 ### Prerequisites